What's the Difference Between 1099 and W2?

 The W-2 tax form is an annual information return issued to employees by their employer.
 It details taxable wages, income tax withholding, and Social Security & Medicare tax withholding.

-W-2 employees utilise this information to complete their annual tax filings.
+W-2 employees utilize this information to complete their annual tax filings.

 Examples of employees who typically receive a Form W-2 include: